turingschool/career-development-curriculum/module_two/developer_identity.md

 * When adding Turing staff/alumni, please include an introductory message.
 * Engage with your connections by liking, commenting on, and/or sharing their updates.
 * As you continue to grow in your development at Turing, share your own updates, whether they be blog posts or links to projects.

+### LinkedIn in Practice: Small Group Discussions

+In groups of 3-4 people, look up the following profiles:

+* Ellen Cornelius
+* Graham Munro
+*

+Discuss:

+* How does this person talk about themselves?
+* How do they showcase their previous experiences?
+* How would you describe them as a software developer?

 ### Twitter Overview
 The people you want to connect with are using Twitter, so if you're not on the site yet, you should create a profile today.